rafaroju89/spotify-api-backend/README.md

 Autor: Rafael Rodríguez Juárez

-An application used to filter data (Artists, Albums and Tracks) from Spotify API
+A Backend application developed with NodeJS used to filter data (Artists, Albums and Tracks) from Spotify API

 Installation: